ernestdanalyst/fifa21-data-cleaning-/README.md

 <div align="center">
     <h2>Hits</h2>
 </div>

-The filter pane reveals some figures in this column were coded in the shortened version, such as 1500 written as 1.5k.
-These were regularized using a similar approach as previously used and explained for the values and wages column.
+The column contained figures in a shortened format, such as 1.5k for 1500.
+To standardize the data, the same approach used for the values and wages column was applied.

 | Before | After |
 |--------|-------|